-Current Status: 1/3/2019 - Referred to Senate Corrections and Criminal Law

-All Bill Status: 1/3/2019 - First Reading

-1/3/2019 - Authored By Eric Koch
+Current Status:1/3/2019 - Referred to Senate Corrections and Criminal LawAll Bill Status:1/3/2019 - First Reading 1/3/2019 - Authored By Eric KochPriority:Tier 2 - MediumState Bill Page:SB185

-Priority: Tier 2 - Medium

-State Bill Page: SB185

-SB186 TRAFFIC CRIMES (KOCH E) Provides that an operator of a motor vehicle who: (1) operates a motor vehicle after the operator's driving privileges have been suspended or revoked; and (2) causes an accident that results in bodily injury or death to another person; commits a separate offense for each person injured or killed as a result of an accident caused by the operator.
-Provides that an operator of a motor vehicle who leaves the scene of an accident that: (1) was caused by the operator; and (2) involves moderate bodily injury or serious bodily injury to another person; commits a separate offense for each person injured by an accident caused by the operator.
+SB186 TRAFFIC CRIMES (KOCH E) Provides that an operator of a motor vehicle who: (1) operates a motor vehicle after the operator's driving privileges have been suspended or revoked; and (2) causes an accident that results in injury or death to another person; commits a separate offense for each person injured or killed as a result of an accident caused by the operator.
+Provides that an operator of a motor vehicle who leaves the scene of an accident that: (1) was caused by the operator; and (2) involves injury to another person; commits a separate offense for each person injured by an accident caused by the operator.
 Provides that leaving the scene of an accident involving moderate bodily injury is a Level 6 felony.
-Increases the penalty for leaving the scene of an accident involving the death of another person from a Level 5 felony to a Level 4 felony.
-Provides that an operator of a motor vehicle who: (1) operates a motor vehicle while intoxicated; and (2) causes an accident that results in moderate bodily injury to another person; commits a Level 6 felony.
-Enhances the penalty for the offense to a Level 5 felony if the person has a previous conviction for the offense within the preceding five years.
-Provides that an operator of a motor vehicle who: (1) operates a motor vehicle while intoxicated; and (2) causes an accident that results in moderate bodily injury to another person; commits a separate offense for each person who suffers moderate bodily injury as a result of an accident caused by the operator.
+Makes the penalty for leaving the scene of an accident involving the death or catastrophic injury of another person a Level 4 felony.
 Increases the penalty for causing serious bodily injury when operating a motor vehicle while intoxicated from a Level 6 felony to a Level 5 felony.
-Enhances the penalty for the offense to a Level 4 felony if the person has a previous conviction for the offense within the preceding five years.
-Increases the penalty for causing the death of another person when operating a motor vehicle while intoxicated from a Level 5 felony to Level 4 felony in certain instances.
-Provides that an operator of a motor vehicle who: (1) is a habitual traffic violator; and (2) causes an accident that results in serious bodily injury to another person or the death of another person; commits a separate offense for each person injured or killed as a result of an accident caused by the operator.
+Enhances the penalty for the offense to a Level 4 felony if the person has a previous conviction for the offense.
+Makes the penalty for causing the death or catastrophic injury of another person when operating a motor vehicle while intoxicated a Level 4 felony in certain instances.
+Provides that an operator of a motor vehicle who: (1) is a habitual traffic violator; and (2) causes an accident that results in the injury or death of another person; commits a separate offense for each person injured or killed as a result of an accident caused by the operator.
 Allows multiple sentences for the offense to be served consecutively in certain instances.
-Provides that the operator of a motor vehicle who: (1) flees from a law enforcement officer; and (2) causes an accident resulting in bodily injury, serious bodily injury, or death of another person; commits a separate offense for each person injured or killed as a result of the operator's vehicular flight from police.
+Provides that the operator of a motor vehicle who: (1) flees from a law enforcement officer; and (2) causes an accident resulting in bodily injury, serious bodily injury, catastrophic injury, or death of another person; commits a separate offense for each person injured or killed as a result of the operator's vehicular flight from police.
 Allows multiple sentences for the offense to be served consecutively in certain instances.
+Defines "catastrophic injury" and increases the penalty for certain offenses involving catastrophic injuries.
+Specifies that "metabolites" refers to metabolites in a person's blood.
 Makes conforming amendments.